 There are 8 to 10 million puffins that spend their summer in Iceland every year!
 That makes up nearly 60% of the world’s Atlantic puffin population.
 These adorable birds can be spotted from late April, with the best period to see them being between May and early August.

 Since Iceland is the only country in Europe where this colourful duck species can be found, it is an exciting sighting!

 There are around 2000 to 3000 pairs that breed around the country.
 While they stay in the sea around the island during the winter, in the spring they travel up rivers for their nesting season.
 They can, for example, be found in Ölfusá river.

 90% of the Barrow’s goldeneye around Lake Mývatn and stay there year-round.
 Around 150 birds can also be spotted on the south coast during the winter, but they head for Lake Mývatn for breeding season around mid-March.

-If you are lucky enough to spot one, please be aware that approaching nesting sites is not permitted and neither is sharing information about their breeding sites.
+If you are lucky enough to spot one, please be aware that approaching nesting sites is not permitted.
+Neither is sharing information about their breeding sites.